Josefxl/human_signal_ai/README.md

-# Human-Signal AI: Real-Time Cognitive State Tracking
+just# Human-Signal AI: Real-Time Cognitive State Tracking

 A real-time computer vision system that tracks human **attention, fatigue, and stress** using live video and intelligent overlays.